-Now people understand about mindfulness, and then they see it as their purpose of life.
+Now some people get to know about mindfulness, and then they see it as their purpose of life.
 It’s like when they learn about the candle, they start to talk and study the candle all the time since.
-They forget or not realize that our real subject to study is not that lighted candle (mindfulness), not the way we lit the candle (mindfulness practice), not the light in the house (mingjue) either.
+They forget or not realize that our real subject to study is not that lighted candle (mindfulness), not the way we lit the candle (mindfulness practice), not the light in the house (awareness) either.
 The real purpose is to study that house- our mind and what makes it exist (consciousness).

-However that mind is not the logical mind, conscious mind or subconscious mind that most people know about.
-The mind we refer to is our true self mind, yiyuanti.
-Once we reach a mingjue state, we will be able to see our true self and then to set it free (true enlightenment state).
+However that mind is not the logical mind, conscious mind or subconscious mind that psychologists know about.
+Once we reach a mingjue/consciousness state, we will be able to experience our true existence and then to set it free (enlightenment state).

 Mingjue is a super clear, bright, no-different state of our mind.
 In English it is called consciousness.
-When we reach that mingjue state, we will have access to our true self mind (yiyuanti).
-Mindfulness practice, or mingjue practice is the way to reach that mingjue state.
-To awaken mingjue is not the ultimate goal, it is just the beginning of a true practice/meditation.
+When we reach that mingjue/consciousness state, we will have access to our true existence.
+Mindfulness practice is the way to reach that mingjue/consciousness state.
+To awaken mingjue/consciousness is not the ultimate goal, it is just the beginning of a true practice/meditation.